lancewood1/cloud-native-course-errata/README.md

 - From an application perspective, are managed services instances different from user provided service instances?
 - Is there a way to make your "non-managed service" "managed service"?
+- What `cf` command(s) can I use to find out what applications are bound to a particular service instance?

 ### Lab extras